Depreciating Foreign Rental Property

 These so-called tax professionals are referring to Internal Revenue Code section 168(g)(1)(A), which states “In the case of any tangible property which during the taxable year is used predominantly outside the United States the depreciation deduction provided by section 167(a) shall be determined under the alternative depreciation system.”

 That sounds mandatory, but, as the U.S. Supreme Court explained in Martinez v.
-Lamagno, shall is permissive when used in statutes passed by Congress absent language further indicating it is compulsory.
+Lamagno, the term "shall" is permissive when used in statutes passed by Congress absent language further indicating it is compulsory.
 But let’s pause on that issue for a moment; we’ll come back to it.

 Let’s assume it is mandatory.
 All of the so-called experts are still wrong.
 Assuming it is subject to the “alternative depreciation system,” under Code section 168(g)(2)(C)(iii), “residential rental property” is depreciable over 30 years; not 40 years.
 Here's a snapshot of the actual statute: